Prove® Platform iOS SDK

 Verify the User Information

-Once the user has made any edits to their pre-fill information, you should submit that information to the backend server so the Complete()
+Once the user has made any edits to their pre-fill information, submit that information to the backend server so the Complete()

 call can then verify the user information.